IIIF/cookbook-recipes/recipe/0068-newspaper/index.md

 - [Simplest Collection][0032] for a focused view of the Collection structure basics
 - [Multi-volume Work with Individually-bound Volumes][0030] for a comparative use of Collection
 - [Providing Alternative Representations][0046] for thinking through how to connect additional files relating to newspaper content
-- [Using Caption and Subtitle Files with Video Content][0219] for a discussion parallel to how to treat alternate forms of a digitized newspaper's content
+- [Transcripts, Captions, and Subtitles — General Considerations][0231] for a discussion parallel to how to treat alternate forms of a digitized newspaper's content
 - [Navigation by Chronology][0230]

 {% include acronyms.md %}